iluwatar/java-design-patterns/front-controller/README.md

 Benefits:

-* Centralizes request handling, which simplifies maintenance and promotes consistency.
+* The main benefit of the Front Controller design pattern is the centralization of request handling, which simplifies maintenance and ensures consistent behavior across the application.
 * Eases the integration of services like security and user session management.
 * Facilitates common behavior like routing, logging, and authentication across requests.